© Miroslava Hranjec

 – World management –

-Soprano Evelin Novak is a member of the ensemble of the Berlin State Opera, where she has performed roles such as Donna Anna (Don Giovanni), Agathe (Der Freischütz), Fiordiligi (Così fan tutte), Mrs. Fluth (The Merry Wives of Windsor), Violetta Valéry (La Traviata), Gretel (Hansel and Gretel), Drusilla (L’Incoronazione di Poppea), Jenny Hill (Rise and Fall of the City of Mahagonny), Eurydice (Orpheus in the Underworld) and Susanna (Le nozze di Figaro).
+Croatian soprano Evelin Novak is a member of the ensemble at Berlin State Opera, where she has performed roles such as Donna Anna (Don Giovanni), Agathe (Der Freischütz), Fiordiligi (Così fan tutte), Mimì (La bohème), Liù (Turandot), Frau Fluth (Die lustigen Weiber von Windsor), Violetta Valéry (La traviata), Gretel (Hänsel und Gretel), Drusilla (L’Incoronazione di Poppea), Jenny Hill (Aufstieg und Fall der Stadt Mahagonny), Eurydike (Orpheus in der Unterwelt), and the Countess (Le nozze di Figaro).

-Following her return to Bayreuth in the summer of 2024, she will open her season with her role debut as Liù (Turandot) at Berlin State Opera.
-In 2024/25 she can also be heard in roles such as Pamina (Die Zauberflöte), Countess (Le Nozze di Figaro) and 1st Flower Maiden (Parsifal).
-Additionally, she will record the Croatian opera Judita with the Bavarian Radio Orchestra under Ivan Repušić and give her house and role debut at the Teatro Nacional de Sao Carlos in Lisbon in the eponymous role in Jenůfa.
+After returning to Bayreuth in the summer of 2024, Evelin Novak gave her role debut as Liù (Turandot) at Berlin State Opera in the 2024/25 season and also returned to roles such as Pamina, Countess, and First Flower Maiden.
+She also recorded the Croatian opera Judita with the Bavarian Radio Symphony Orchestra under Ivan Repušić and made her house and role debut at the Teatro Nacional de Sao Carlos in Lisbon in the title role of Jenůfa.
+She also returned to Bayreuth in the 2025 festival summer as the First Flower Maiden.

-In the 2023/24 season, she appeared in Berlin in roles such as Mimì in La bohème, Marzelline in Fidelio and Woglinde in The Ring of the Nibelungs under the baton of Christian Thielemann.
-In February, she also made her role debut there as the Countess in Vincent Huguet’s production of Le Nozze di Figaro under the direction of Mark Minkowski.
-In January 2024, she was heard as Karolka in Jenůfa at the Barbican Center with the London Symphony Orchestra under Sir Simon Rattle.
-At the Semperoper Dresden, she sang Gretel (Hansel and Gretel) and Pamina (Die Zauberflöte).
+During the 2023/24 season, she appeared in Berlin in roles such as Mimì in La bohème, Marzelline in Fidelio, and Woglinde under the baton of Christian Thielemann.
+In February, she also made her role debut as the Countess in Vincent Huguet’s production of Le nozze di Figaro under the baton of Mark Minkowski.
+In January 2024, she appeared as Karolka in Jenůfa at the Barbican Center with the London Symphony Orchestra under Sir Simon Rattle.
+At the Semperoper Dresden, she sang Gretel (Hansel and Gretel) and Pamina (Die Zauberflöte) during the season.

 In the summer of 2023 she gave her debut at the Bayreuth Festival as Woglinde in Das Rheingold and in Götterdämmerung, and as the First Flower Maiden in Parsifal.